-Nobody contacts tech support when things are going well.
-If everything works perfectly and there are no problems, there’s no need for assistance.
+Nobody contacts tech support when everything is going well.
+If all is working perfectly and there are no problems, there’s typically no need for assistance.

-Screen capture can provide an easy-to-understand and often much faster way to provide that information.
-Below are three reasons why your tech support team should be using screen capture to provide customer support.
+Screen capture can provide an easy-to-understand and often much faster way to convey that information.
+Let’s take a look at three reasons your tech support team should use screen capture to provide customer support.

 1. Save time

-For most people, contacting tech support is the last resort to fix an issue.
-This means they have already invested time in trying to resolve their problem, and the faster the resolution, the better.
-Nobody wants to sit on the phone or reply to an email to ask “Where do I find that button?” or “What am I looking for, again?”
+Most people contact tech support as a last resort.
+They’ve already invested time in trying to resolve their problem, and the faster the resolution, the better.
+Nobody wants to sit on the phone or reply to an email to ask, “Where do I find that button?” or, “Can you remind me what I’m looking for?”

-Prevent additional frustration for your customer by helping them fix their problem quickly.
-Using a screenshot saves time on both sides.
-It’s faster for the tech support agent will save a significant amount of time by marking up a screenshot than to type a long email.
-It also saves the customer time by providing an easy-to-follow response.
-TechSmith’s tech support team uses Snagit to create screenshots, screencasts, and even an occasional GIF.
+Instead, providing visual instructions can help prevent further frustration by helping your customer fix their problem quickly.
+And it’s not just faster and better for the customer!
+A tech support agent will save a significant amount of time by marking up a screenshot rather than typing a long email, and it saves the customer time by providing an easy-to-follow response.
+TechSmith’s tech support team uses Snagit to create screenshots, screencasts, and even an occasional GIF to show a process.

 2. Eliminate confusion

 When you show instead of tell, instructions are much more clear, which can prevent a lot of back-and-forth emails and follow-up questions.
-Using visuals allows you to boil down your communication to what’s essential.
-Plus, according to research, people following directions with text and illustrations do 323% better than people following directions without illustrations.
+Visuals allow you to boil down your communication to what’s essential.
+Plus, according to research, people following directions with text and illustrations do 32% better than people following directions without illustrations.

 3. Overcome language barriers

-If your organization serves customers across multiple cultures and languages, effective communication can be even more challenging.
-While Google Translate is a fantastic resource, incorporating images into your tech support correspondence makes it easier to get the point across quickly and effectively — often with no text necessary.
+If your organization serves customers across multiple languages and cultures, effective communication can be even more challenging.
+While Google Translate is a good starting point for translingual communication, incorporating images into your tech support correspondence makes it easier to get the point across quickly and effectively — often with no text necessary.
 There is less risk of information getting lost in translation when you use a screenshot.

-As an added bonus, if you are using Snagit to create visuals for something a bit more permanent —say, a knowledge base article, as opposed to a disposable email — you can easily create a localized version of your screenshot.
+As an added bonus, if you use Snagit to create visuals for something a bit more permanent — like a knowledge base article as opposed to an email — you can easily create a localized version of your screenshot.
 Simply upload the translated text into Snagit, and easily create a new set of localized screenshots using the translation workflow feature.

 Summing it up